natancox/stardog-docs/src/blog/content/posts/2011-01-10-stardog-beta.md

-There's a niche in the [RDF commercial market](http://weblog.clarkparsia.com/2010/09/23/the-rdf-database-market/) that's not well-served--we built Stardog to fill this niche.
+There's a niche in the [RDF commercial market](http://weblog.clarkparsia.com/2010/09/23/the-rdf-database-market/) that's not well-served---we built Stardog to fill this niche.
 After testing many RDF databases, we couldn't find one that was exactly right for the use cases and requirements that we care about: zero config, fast, transactional, lightweight, embeddable, client-server, high-throughput, rich OWL 2